qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 > chmod 640 /etc/gitea/app.ini
 > ```

-If you don't want the web installer to be able to write to the config file, it is possible to make the config file read-only for the Gitea user (owner/group `root:git`, mode `0640`) however you will need to edit your config file manually to:
+If you don't want the web installer to be able to write to the config file, it is possible to make the config file read-only for the RIA Hub user (owner/group `root:git`, mode `0640`) however you will need to edit your config file manually to:

 * Set `INSTALL_LOCK= true`,
 * Ensure all database configuration details are set correctly